spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 #### #TeamEthics

-_“A bunch of eggheads who don’t understand their ivory tower costs money.”_
+_“A bunch of eggheads who don’t understand their ivory tower requires coin.”_

 #TeamEthics has full control of Deck 3, including Medical, Research, and the portal.
 They are led by [**the Professor**](../deck-3/#the-professor), who wants to stop the abuse of the timeline before there are devastating consequences.
 The former head of research, [**the Mad Scientist**](../deck-3/#the-mad-scientist), is locked up in Medical as a result of her unethical experiments.
 The head of Medical is [**the Doc**](../deck-3/#the-doc), who just wants the fighting to stop.